j-freddy/j-freddy.github.io/_posts/2022-09-13-monte-carlo-tree-search.md

 ## Monte Carlo method

-MCTS is inspired by a class of computational algorithms known as Monte Carlo experiments.
-Such algorithms use repeated sampling to find a numeric solution.
+MCTS is part of a class of computational algorithms known as Monte Carlo experiments.
+These algorithms use repeated sampling to find a numeric solution.

 A famous example is throwing darts randomly at a board, then calculating the ratio of darts that land inside the quadrant to find the value of Pi.
-Assuming the darts are uniformly distributed, this approach yields a very good approximation of Pi.
+Assuming the darts are uniformly distributed, this approach eventually yields a very good approximation of Pi.

 <div class="d-flex align-items-center mb-4" id="monte-carlo-method">